-Seeking a teen-targeted program about healthy relationships?
-New Beginning Center can come to your high school, middle school or church youth group with Expect Respect, our interactive three-part series focusing on the causes of dating violence, its prevention and how to build healthy relationships.
+New Beginning Center can come to your high school, middle school or church youth group with an interactive session focusing on the causes of dating violence, its prevention and how to build healthy relationships.